 This feature scans each page of a document for traces of color.
 The grayscale discount is applied to any grayscale pages, and other pages are charged at the printer’s standard rate.
-See Chapter 7 for more information.
+See Chapter 7 and All About Page-Level Color Detection for more information.

 This combination covers about 95% of business style network printers.
 Many manufacturers offer PostScript and PCL drivers as well as proprietary ones - check your printer manufacturer’s website for availability.
 Where possible we suggest sticking to PostScript as this is the most mature and open standard and is the only environment that offers support for all major platforms.

 Keywords: supported hardware, colour, interpretation